EricFecteau/rust-data-analysis/src/2_data/5_cloud.md

 ## Cloud options

-To connect to the cloud of your choice, you have to set up the cloud options: use [with_aws](https://docs.rs/polars-io/latest/polars_io/cloud/options/struct.CloudOptions.html#method.with_aws) and [AmazonS3ConfigKey](https://docs.rs/polars-io/latest/polars_io/cloud/options/enum.AmazonS3ConfigKey.html) for S3 buckets, use [with_gcp](https://docs.rs/polars-io/latest/polars_io/cloud/options/struct.CloudOptions.html#method.with_gcp) and [GoogleConfigKey](https://docs.rs/polars-io/latest/polars_io/cloud/options/enum.GoogleConfigKey.html) for Google Cloud Storage, and use [with_azure](https://docs.rs/polars-io/latest/polars_io/cloud/options/struct.CloudOptions.html#method.with_azure) and [AzureConfigKey](https://docs.rs/polars-io/latest/polars_io/cloud/options/enum.AzureConfigKey.html) for vAzure Blob Storage.
-For example, for the default configuration for the minio serer, connect using `with_aws`:
+To connect to the cloud of your choice, you have to set up the cloud options: use [with_aws](https://docs.rs/polars-io/latest/polars_io/cloud/options/struct.CloudOptions.html#method.with_aws) and [AmazonS3ConfigKey](https://docs.rs/polars-io/latest/polars_io/cloud/options/enum.AmazonS3ConfigKey.html) for S3 buckets, use [with_gcp](https://docs.rs/polars-io/latest/polars_io/cloud/options/struct.CloudOptions.html#method.with_gcp) and [GoogleConfigKey](https://docs.rs/polars-io/latest/polars_io/cloud/options/enum.GoogleConfigKey.html) for Google Cloud Storage, and use [with_azure](https://docs.rs/polars-io/latest/polars_io/cloud/options/struct.CloudOptions.html#method.with_azure) and [AzureConfigKey](https://docs.rs/polars-io/latest/polars_io/cloud/options/enum.AzureConfigKey.html) for Azure Blob Storage.
+You can run this section using `cargo run -r --example 2_5_1_read_cloud`.

+For the default configuration for the minio serer, connect using `with_aws`:

 ```rust
 === Rust 2_5_1_read_cloud imports